 For purposes of this document, the following terminology applies:

-A “Device” refers to an appliance, implement, or instrument under control or otherwise being used to provide Demand response.
+A “Device” refers to equipment under control or otherwise being used at some or all of the sites in an ALR to provide qualified services.
 A Device is always located behind a Premise-level meter.

 A “Resource” or “Aggregation” refers to an ALR, as defined in Protocol Section 2, Definitions and Acronyms.